MarksMultiverse/MMblog/content/docs/AZURE-automate-testdb-azuresql.md

 categories = ["Azure"]
 +++

-To make tests on the test databases so close the reality as possible it is common to make periodic copies of the production database and use the latest copy as test database.
+For database testing it is customary to make periodic copies of the production database and use the latest copy as a test database.
 But how does that work in a scenario where you use Azure SQL and a traditional Active Directory instance?
 And on top of that you obviously want to automate that process!

 ## Steps

 Steps involved:
--	Create Automation Account.
+-	Create an Automation Account.
 -	Give the automation account the right permissions.
 -	Make the automation account administrator on the SQL server.
 -	Check and add modules.
+-   Set the variables in the automation account.
 -	Create a runbook.
 -	Schedule the runbook.

+This is not a step-by-step tutorial but more a high over instuction.

 ## Automation Account

 First you have to create a standard automation account in Azure.
 Nothing special.
-Nowadays a system assigned identity is automatically created.
+Nowadays a system assigned identity is automatically created when creatin an automation account.
 Great!
 ![Automation Account](/AZURE-automate-testdb-sql/aa-acount.jpg)
-But we have to make sure that we give it the right permissions under Azure role assignments.
-I made the automation account Owner on the subscription.
+Now we have to make sure that we give it the right permissions under Azure role assignments.
+I made the automation account `Owner` on the subscription.
 That did the trick for me, because I also would like to experiment with other SQL servers in the future.
+Please consider giving the account other permissions in your production environment on the basis of least privilege principle.
 ![Azure role assignment](/AZURE-automate-testdb-sql/Azure-role-assignment.jpg)
-Now on the SQL server, make the automation account admin.
-This has to be done because else the automation account cannot alter the permissions of the database.
+Make the automation account `admin` on the SQL server itself.
+This has to be done or else the automation account cannot alter the permissions of the database.
-![Make the account admin](/AZURE-automate-testdb-sql/admin.jpg) Please make sure to check if the Az.Sql module is installed on the automation account.
-That should be the case.
+![Make the account admin](/AZURE-automate-testdb-sql/admin.jpg) Please make sure to check if the `Az.Sql` module is installed on the automation account.
+This should be the case.
 But we need another module to make the changes to the database itself.
-You need to install the sqlserver module by hand.
+You need to install the `sqlserver` module by hand.
 ![Install the right modules](/AZURE-automate-testdb-sql/module.jpg)

-## Runbook

 And now the fun part.
 The actual coding of the solution.
-First we have to fill the variables.
+First we have to fill the variables in the automation account.

 ![Variables](/AZURE-automate-testdb-sql/variables.jpg)